Water Safety

 Paul Lawson

 Paul’s friends – Ben Hough and Jordan Yates – also shared their stories of losing a close friend.
-The pair continue to urge people not to go into open water as they talk about how their lives changed forever.
+The pair continue to warn people about the dangers of open water as they talk about how their lives changed forever.

 Jack Pullen